Hero Background

 Week 7: Inspections & Drywall

-• Drywall is installed and finished
+• Drywall is installed, taped, and finished

-• Walls are prepped for cabinets and finishes
+• Walls are prepped for cabinet installation

 Phase 3: Cabinetry, Surfaces & Finishes (Weeks 8–10)